kevindimayuga/tech-blog-kd/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue)

-This repo is for module fourteen's challenge assignment.
+M14 - This repo is CMS-style blog application where developers can publish their blog posts and comment on other developers' posts as well.

 ## Description